md-gulam-quddus/learn-git-github-1.0/README.md

 ## Instructions

-You can copy the json from text files and paste it into your VS Code text file.
+You can copy from text files and paste it into your VS Code.

 ### TOTAL TEXT FILES